twitchard/twitchard.github.io/README.md

 **Example**
 ```
-> Yo, Judas can be such a dick sometimes, you know.
+> The JVM is being a such a dick right now.
+I can't take it.

 Excuse me?

 > Oh sorry.
-I mean he can be such a jerk.
+I mean it's being a jerk.

 You know how I feel about using the word in such a way.

-> My deepest apologies.
-In my haste, I forgot that 'dick' can and does refer to individuals of the highest nobility and grace.
-It is unfair -- not merely unfair, it is a crime against the idea of language itself -- to besmirch it by such disparaging use.
+> Sorry, sorry!
+I know 'dick' refers to individuals of the highest nobility and grace.
+It was wrong of me to demean as I did.

 Apology accepted.
-Let us resume normal conversation.
 ```

 ### Interactive mode